-I came across a question by my friend Madlen Nicolaus.
-She asked Quora about the most surreal places one can ever visit.
+I recently came across a question by my friend Madlen Nicolaus.
+She asked online about the most surreal places one can ever visit.
 That’s a question I like!
 I’m a big fan of science fiction movies and surreal stories like the books from Haruki Murakami.
 I will not call it a quest, but I am fascinated to read about amazing (call them surreal) places in our world.
 Places we can actually visit…..only if we knew they existed.

 The question by Madlen resulted in almost 50 magnificent places.
 I wanted to publish them on my blog as well, just to let the world know these fabulous places do exist!
 So that’s why I agreed with Madlen that I would select my Top 10 out of the long list of Quora answers and here they are!